 Classes We Offer

 The Barrier Island Environmental Education Program offers over 40 different classes to meet the needs of your students.
-We have divided them by time into one and two hour classes and evening classes.
+We have divided them into one-hour, two-hour, and evening classes.

 How long does your trash take to break down?
 How large is your carbon footprint?
 Students will learn about energy, renewable and non-renewable resources, recycling, and composting through a variety of hands-on activities.
 Students will also discuss how plants and animals become in danger of extinction and how we can help preserve, conserve, and protect our precious environment.
 The class ends with a tour of our beautiful Human Impact Garden!